IsaacTieu/chestmodal/README.md

 # Radiology Image Classification with Multimodal Learning

 This project highlights a deep learning model to classify radiology conditions from chest X-ray images (in DICOM format) and associated radiology reports.
 It utilizes both image and text data to improve diagnostic performance across multiple pathologies.
-The weights can be found in `Release`
+The weights can be found in `Releases`

 ## 📁 Dataset